furkankaplan/fk-blur-view-android/README.md

  blurView.getBlur(this, blurView);
 ```

-or you can make blur the background of custom Popup Window layout.
+*Or* you can make blur the background of custom Popup Window layout.
 It's so simple like previous example.

 MainActivity.java
 ```